Self-Care: an Antidote to Stress

 If you feel like an electrical outlet on its way to burnout, it’s time to look at how and where you’re spending your energy.

-Signs that you are in need of self-care
+Signs that you are in need of self-care:

-1. You go to bed exhausted and wake up exhausted.
+• You go to bed exhausted and wake up exhausted.

-2. You have a hard time focusing and completing tasks due to low energy.
+• You have a hard time focusing and completing tasks due to low energy.

-4. The closest thing you have to a workout is brushing your teeth in the morning or walking to the car.
+• The closest thing you have to a workout is brushing your teeth in the morning or walking to the car.

-5. You can’t take time out of your busy schedule to eat lunch, yet you find yourself getting 20 cups of coffee during the work day just to keep going.
+• You can’t take time out of your busy schedule to eat lunch, yet you find yourself getting 20 cups of coffee during the work day just to keep going.

 Can you relate to the above list?
 All joking aside, if you’re walking around feeling exhausted or low in energy, it’s a sign that your life is out of balance.
 Additionally, feeling overwhelmed, overworked, and stressed will affect your health, mood, relationships, and overall quality of life.

 Let’s face it: If you don’t take care of yourself, who will?

-Neglecting self to meet the needs of others can negatively impact your physical, emotional, and mental health.
-For example, not getting enough rest or a good night’s sleep can result in feelings of exhaustion, difficulty concentrating, or increased anxiety and irritability.
-Over time, the stress might settle in your shoulders, neck, and back, creating physical pain such as a backache or headache.
-Your appetite could be affected, leading you to eat too much (seeking to tame anxiety by eating more) or too little (under stress, the brain releases a lot more acid, which can lead to feelings of nausea or heartburn).
+Neglecting yourself to meet others’ needs can negatively impact your physical, emotional, and mental health.
+For example, not getting enough rest or a good night’s sleep can result in feelings of exhaustion, difficulty concentrating, increased anxiety, and irritability.
+Over time, the stress might settle in your shoulders, neck, and back, creating physical pain like backaches or headaches.
+Your appetite could be affected, leading you to eat too much—seeking to tame anxiety by eating more—or too little—under stress, the brain releases a lot more acid, which can lead to feelings of nausea or heartburn.
 Living with a high level of stress could lead to high blood pressure or other heart conditions.
-The reality is that your body is like a car; if you don’t take good care of it, it will break down!
+The reality is that your body is like a car: if you don’t take good care of it, it will break down!

 Emotional stress is often linked to stressful thoughts.
 This combination can have a detrimental effect on your level of energy, mental clarity, and emotions.
-For instance, years ago a family relative was stressed and overwhelmed by the things that were happening in her life.
+Years ago, a family relative was stressed and overwhelmed by the things that were happening in her life.
 Her mother was ill and in need of personal care.
 She was also going through a divorce, on an emotional rollercoaster, and walked around with a constant headache.
 As a result of these factors, she was overwhelmed and her ability to focus and perform at work was seriously affected.
 Pressure was mounting, and something was bound to happen.

-One morning, she was driving and so overwhelmed by emotions and thoughts that she didn’t notice the traffic light was red, kept driving, and ended up getting into an accident.
-Thankfully, she wasn’t seriously injured.
-However, emotionally it was a wake-up call for her to shift perspective and identify ways to create balance in her life by attending to her needs.
+Lack of self-care can lead to anger and resentment.
 Putting your needs last on the list creates feelings of resentment and anger and can hurt close relationships.
 You may feel as if others are taking advantage of you or taking you for granted.
 You may be angry with yourself for not setting boundaries and being assertive.
 Mentally berating yourself or others doesn’t help.
 What helps is learning how to value yourself just as much as you value others.
 This can be a challenging task!

-There are many reasons you may have a hard time practicing self-care.
+There are many reasons you may have a hard time practicing self-care:

-• Having to take care of a sick family member or child.
+• Having to take care of a sick family member or child

-• A belief that focusing on self-care is selfish.
+• A belief that focusing on self-care is selfish

 Some of you will relate to the above reasons or have reasons of your own.
-While it may take time to change a pattern or find a support/volunteer to help care for a sick family member, it is important to take a break and tend to yourself.
+While it may take time to change a pattern or find support to help care for a sick family member, it is important to take a break and tend to yourself.
 In reality, attending to your needs helps you renew and replenish your energy so that you are able to help others.

 Reflect on ways to incorporate self-care into your daily routine by reviewing the following list: